Use Case: Intermediate Bulk Container Level Monitoring

-Accurately measuring the contents of intermediate bulk containers.
+Accurately measuring the contents of intermediate bulk containers is of key importance.

-- There are 681M IBC units in circulation globally [ref]
+There are 681M IBC units in circulation globally.

-- IBCs and rigid plastic packaging are the two fastest-growing segments within the industrial packaging market [ref]
+IBCs and rigid plastic packaging are the two fastest-growing segments within the industrial packaging market.

-- The chemicals industry, as the dominant segment for IBC demand, is predicted to grow to $4.3T in 2025 at a CAGR of 4% [ref]
+The chemicals industry, which is the dominant segment for IBC demand, is predicted to grow to US$4.3T by 2025 at a CAGR of 4%.

-The strong growth in the IBC market can be attributed to the increase in containerization which is fueled by the advance in global manufacturing [ref].
-As IBCs can be used for a range of liquids and bulk materials, strong demand is present in many industries such as chemicals, food and beverage, healthcare and construction.
-This is leading to a range of standardized IBC containers such as UN-rated [ref] or food-safe variations [ref] to cater for specific use cases.
+The strong growth in the IBC market can be attributed to the increase in containerization which is fueled by the advance in global manufacturing.
+As IBCs can be used for a range of liquids and bulk materials, strong demand is present in many industries such as chemicals, food and beverages, healthcare, and construction.
+This is leading to a range of standardized IBC containers such as UN-rated or food-safe variations to cater for specific use cases.

-Global trade is also increasing demand for cost-effective transportation solutions [ref] whereby IBCs show their superiority among other packaging types.
-IBCs are mostly made from HDPE which makes their production very economical and performs well structurally.
-Rectangular IBCs are also more space-efficient and transportable than drum containers which amounts to a large 75% decrease in overall costs [ref].
+Global trade is also increasing demand for cost-effective transportation solutions that allow IBCs to show their superiority over other packaging types.
+IBCs are mostly made from HDPE, which makes their production very economical and performs well structurally.
+Rectangular IBCs are also more space-efficient and transportable than drum containers, which amounts to an impressive 75% decrease in overall costs.

-IBC usage is widespread globally but is particularly concentrated in China due to it having the world’s largest chemical market [ref].
-Rapid industrialization and manufacturing activities in the Asia Pacific are also driving the market for plastic IBCs [ref].
+IBC usage is widespread globally, but is particularly concentrated in China due to it having the world’s largest chemical market.
+Rapid industrialization and manufacturing activities in the Asia Pacific region are also driving the market for plastic IBCs.

-A factor that may harm IBC use is that raw materials such as HDPE pellets have volatile prices [ref] meaning container prices can rise unexpectedly.
-This impacts their production, however, IBCs are highly reusable so they can be reconditioned to extend their use.
-It is also reported that IBC vendors are investing more in production capabilities and reconditioning [ref], for example Mauser Packaging Solutions, who are a global leading supplier, are buying more advanced equipment for these reasons [ref].
+A factor that may harm IBC use is that raw materials such as HDPE pellets have volatile prices, meaning container prices can rise unexpectedly.
+While this impacts their production, IBCs are highly reusable, so they can be reconditioned to extend their use.
+It is also reported that IBC vendors are investing more in production capabilities and reconditioning - for example Mauser Packaging Solutions, who are a global leading supplier, are buying more advanced equipment for these reasons.